Dynamic modes of morphogen transport: Application to experimental data

+As an example of application of the theory presented in previous section, we introduce a particular case of study and further discussion, which requires the addition of extra components in the model, see Appendix \ref{Ap:comp5} for further example.

-\subsection{Dynamics of an immobile fraction}
+\subsubsection{Dynamics of an immobile fraction}

 Experimental data of GFP-Dpp concentration profiles and FRAP studies from \cite{Kicheva:2007bha}, see \cref{fig:expss,fig:3regimes} reveal a so-called immobile fraction \cite{Kicheva:2007bha} which relaxes on long time scales.
 This implies that there is a transfer of molecules from the intracellular mobile pool $S_{n}$ to an immobile intracellular pool $S_{n}^{(i)}$ with rate $k_{i}$.
 Then the total rate of molecules $k_o=k_{i}+k_{1}$ leaving the mobile intracellular pool $S_{n}$ is the sum of the immobilization rate $k_{i}$ and the rate at which molecules are degraded from the mobile intracellular pool $k_{1}$.
-To capture this immobile intracellular pool $S_{n}^{(i)}$, we add the equation
+To study the FRAP dynamics we update our transport model with a third equation that captures the dynamics of this immobile intracellular pool $S_{n}^{(i)}$,

-to our transport model.
-Here $k_{2}$ denotes the degradation rate in the immobile pool.
+In \cref{teq:si}, $k_{2}$ denotes the degradation rate in the immobile pool.
 This immobile pool characterizes a third, non-diffusive, relaxation mode with dispersion relation

 with effective diffusion coefficient $D_3=0$ and effective degradation rate $K_3=k_2$.